hackclub/html-physics-sim/README.md

 	- friction-x (0 - 1)
 	- friction-y (0 - 1)
 - collide (Takes list of classes it collides with and walls which can be left-wall, right-wall, top-wall, bottom-wall.
 If blank will default to all walls.)
-- func
+- update

-`func` is a special attribute that takes a JavaScript function that will run ever game loop.
+`update` is a special attribute that takes a JavaScript function that will run ever game loop.
 The scope of the function contains:

 - el (the current el with the properties below)
 	- x